Harmonise questionnaire items with **Harmony**.

 Researcher at Kings College London

-on using Harmony the first time
+on using Harmony the first times

 Our tool, Harmony, allows researchers to upload a set of mental health questionnaires in PDF or Excel format, such as the GAD-7 anxiety questionnaire.
 It identifies which questions among questionnaires are identical, similar in meaning, or antonyms of each other, and generates a network graph.
 This allows researchers to harmonise datasets.

 Uniquely, Harmony relies on Transformer neural network architectures and is not dependent on a dictionary approach or word list.
-This allows for multilingual support (English and Portuguese are our languages of focus), and Harmony is able to correctly map the GAD-7 used in the UK to the GAD-7 used in Brazil, despite the Brazilian questionnaire being in Brazilian Portuguese.
+This allows for multilingual data harmonisation (English and Portuguese are our languages of focus), and Harmony is able to correctly map the GAD-7 used in the UK to the GAD-7 used in Brazil, despite the Brazilian questionnaire being in Brazilian Portuguese.

 HARMONY